Last Updated on July 5, 2021 by Oddmund Groette

-This article explains candlesticks and why we like to use candlesticks when displaying charts.
-Moreover, we test quantitatively 23 different candlestick formations with strict buy and sell signals.
+In this article, we ask: do candlesticks really work?
+We test quantitatively 23 different candlestick formations with strict buy and sell signals.
 Perhaps surprisingly, some of the formations work pretty well.
 Some of the formations can highly likely be improved by adding one more variable.
 We provide the code for a small fee.

 Candlesticks are a popular way to display quotes on a chart, something we have done since we read Gregory Morris’ Candlestick Charting Explained back in 1998.
 However, we have never implemented candlesticks in any of our quantified strategies.